The Hollies: 1970s

-The Hollies in 1970.
-Terry Sylvester (far left) replaced Graham Nash.
+The Hollies in 1970; from left: Terry Sylvester, Bernie Calvert, Bobby Elliott, Allan Clarke, Tony Hicks.

 The Hollies' next single, "I Can't Tell the Bottom from the Top", again featured the young Elton John on piano and reached UK No. 7 in May 1970, charting in twelve countries.
 The UK hits continued with "Gasoline Alley Bred" (written by Cook/Greenaway/Macaulay) (Oct.
 1970, UK No. 14, Australia No. 20), while the Tony Hicks song "Too Young to Be Married" – merely an album track in the UK and the US – became a No. 1 single in Australia, New Zealand and Malaysia, also reaching No. 9 in Singapore.
 Allan Clarke's hard-edged rocker "Hey Willy" made No. 22 in the UK in 1971 and charted in eight other countries.

 Like Graham Nash before him, frontman Allan Clarke by 1971 was growing frustrated, and he too began clashing with producer Ron Richards over material; after seeing Nash's success since departing, he was eager to leave the group and cut a solo album.
 After the 1971 album Distant Light, which concluded the band's EMI/Parlophone contract in the UK (and reached No. 21 on the American Billboard chart), Clarke departed from the Hollies in December.

 The Hollies signed with Polydor for the UK/Europe in 1972, although their US contract with Epic still had three more albums to run.
 Swedish singer Mikael Rickfors, formerly of the group Bamboo (who had supported the Hollies in Sweden in 1967), was quickly recruited by the rest of the band and sang lead on the group's first Polydor single "The Baby" (UK No. 26, March 1972).
 When Mikael first auditioned for them, he tried to sing in Allan Clarke's higher vocal range, and the results were terrible.
 The rest of the group decided it might be better to record songs with him starting from scratch.
 Terry Sylvester and Tony Hicks blended with Rickfors' baritone voice instead of him trying to imitate Clarke's tenor voice.

 Meanwhile, in a counter-programming move, Parlophone lifted a Clarke-composed track from the previously unsuccessful album Distant Light that also featured Clarke on lead vocals and lead guitar, the Creedence Clearwater Revival-inspired "Long Cool Woman in a Black Dress".
 Parlophone released this as a rival single to "The Baby" in February 1972, although it was only moderately successful in the UK (No. 32).
 In the US, Epic, which owned the rights to Distant Light but had not released it, finally released the album in April 1972 and the single in May 1972.
 Surprisingly, the song became a smash hit outside of Europe, peaking at No. 2 in the US (the Hollies' highest-charting single in the US) and Australia.